Here’s my answers to some of the common Savannah cat questions.

 There are also bluetooth trackers which are different from gps trackers in that they only track your pet for a few thousand feet using your phones bluetooth.
 That can be a problem if you weren’t home when your pet got out.
-A Savannah cat can run a few thousand feet in a few seconds, how fast can you run is the question, because to keep tracking them you will have to remain within the bluetooth range.
+A Savannah cat can run a few thousand feet in a few seconds, how fast can you run is the question, because to keep tracking them you will have to chase after them while remaining within the bluetooth range.
 Bluetooth trackers often advertise as gps trackers or pet trackers and are much smaller in size, so be sure to read the fine print.
 They are often much cheaper than an actual gps tracker, more like $5-$20.

 Do they need special veterinary care?

 No, they can be cared for by a regular veterinarian.
 They get the regular yearly shots & a yearly rabies shot.

-Kittens should be spayed or neutered as soon as possible, earlier the better, a female cat can go into heat at 4 months of age, though 6 months is more typical.
+Kittens should be spayed or neutered as soon as possible, earlier the better, a female cat can go into heat at 4 months of age, though 6+ months is more typical.
 An unaltered cat male or female will eventually start marking their territory, even if their territory is inside your house, getting them fixed at this point is a little late, and they may or may not stop marking.
-Cats that are fixed at an early age usually do not mark anything as it doesn’t really occur to them.
+Cats that are fixed at an early age usually do not mark anything, marking behavior is hormonally driven so it doesn’t really occur to them.
 Cats that are fixed after they start marking, may or may not stop marking.

 What’s the difference between savannah cats and bengal cats?